Swapnil05Rai/Swapnil05Rai/README.md

 - 👋 Hi, I’m @Swapnil05Rai
-- 👀 I’m interested in artificial intelligence ,machine learning,animation and opencv and exploring the open space loading...
+- 👀 I’m interested in artificial intelligence ,machine learning,animation and opencv and exploring the open space loading..
 - 🌱 I’m currently learning advance python and blender..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me . amanrai05032003@gmail.com..